Experimental memory control in continuous variable optical quantum reservoir computing: Results

-If instead we want to exploit the multimode nature of the system we see, in (c) and in the last subplot (d) of Fig.~\ref{fig:sim}, for example, that we need to diversify as well the phase imprinted on the pump ($N>1$).
-This means exploiting fully the phase encoding from Eq.(\ref{eq:general_encoding}).
-With this general encoding ($N=9$), we successfully obtain capacities $>99.5\%$ for a parity check task for $\tau\in\{1,2,3\}$, as shown in Fig.~\ref{fig:general_pc} in the Appendix.
+To take advantage of the multimode nature of the system, it is necessary to diversify the phase profile of the pump ($N>1$).
+This means exploiting fully the phase encoding from Eq.(\ref{eq:general_encoding}), as shown in Fig.\ref{fig:sim}.
+In plot (b), with this general encoding ($N=5$), we achieve perfect capacities ($100\%$) for a parity check task for $\tau\in\{1,2,3\}$ and prove the boost in memory when $n$, the number of measurement modes, is increased.
+Furthermore, as shown in plot (c), the expressivity increases with $n$ for $N>1$.
+Specifically, for $N>5$, we saturate a polynomial scaling with $n$ as reported in \cite{Nokkala2021}: the expressivity scales with $n(n+1)/2$, which is also the dimension of the observables matrix (with $n$ measurement modes and considering only $\hat{q}$ observables).
+This means that with a sufficiently large $N$ all the terms in our covariance matrix are independent.
+We highlight the increased diversity in behaviors of the observables in plot (d).
 We also exploit the multidimensionality of the input (it can be a vector of size up to $N$), to implement again the double scroll task, without multiplexing.
-The results are similar between the global phase encoding with multiplexing ($R=15$ reservoirs) and the general phase encoding with $N,n=9,9$.
-However, with the general encoding, we require no multiplexing and we use only one system, instead of $15$.
+The performances of the global phase encoding with multiplexing ($R=15$ reservoirs) and the general encoding with $N,n=9,9$ are similar, but the gain in scalability is clear as with the general encoding use only one system, instead of multiplexing in $15$ reservoirs.